Post G22-018, Sprawl method for tomatoes.

 The dozen heirloom tomatoes planted today follow the nine cold-tolerant plants that are currently setting fruit, and the now-somewhat-less-than-20 paste tomatoes clinging to life inside a portable electric fence, along with a few equally-harassed pepper plants.
 (Because, as everybody knows, deer won’t eat pepper plants either, right?)

 Finally, this week I’ll start the seeds for Phase IV of my 2022 tomato strategy.
 That consists of about a dozen heat-tolerant tomato plants.
-(Varieties Floradade and Arkansas Traveler, solely because those were the heat-tolerant varieties I could buy from local sources.)
+(Varieties Floridade and Arkansas Traveler, solely because those were the heat-tolerant varieties I could buy from local sources.)
 The idea is that they’ll be setting and ripening fruit in the heat of August, when all the other varieties will likely take a break due to high daytime temperatures.

 That’s the plan, anyway.